 By performing this exercise, you’re going to get a feel of how much pressure is needed to actually barre across all six strings.

 To continue with the exercise, move up the neck of the guitar one fret at a time.

 As you move forward, you might notice that it gets increasingly harder to barre across all six strings.

 That’s because the tension on the strings decreases as you move up the neck.

 After performing this exercise a few times, you should be feeling more comfortable and confident with your index finger.

 Now that you’re warmed up, let’s move onto the basic F chord shapes!

 How to Play the F chord

-As I said earlier, the F chord is challenging to play.
-As you learn it, the key is to not get frustrated and remember to manage your tension (click here to learn my 4 guitar-technique check-ins!).
+As you learn the F chord, the key is to not get frustrated and remember to manage your tension (click here to learn my 4 guitar-technique check-ins!).

 If the chord diagram above doesn’t make any sense to you, be sure to check out my chord diagrams video lesson here.